pfsense/docs/source/vpn/openvpn/openvpn-remote-access-server.rst

 Linux, Android, iOS, and even ChromeOS.
 This document will walk through the basics of a remote access OpenVPN configuration.

-This How-To is designed to quickly show how to setup an OpenVPN remote access VPN on pfSense, and is not meant to be complete.
+This How-To article is designed to quickly show how to setup an OpenVPN remote access VPN on the pfSense® router, and is not meant to be complete.
 It should only be used to give a general idea of the functionality and what is possible.
 OpenVPN is much more advanced than the setup being demonstrated.

 .. warning:: This guide is brief, and omits important considerations.
-   Consult the OpenVPN chapter in the pfSense book rather than relying on this entirely.
+   Consult the OpenVPN chapter in the |book_link| rather than relying on this entirely.

 If a Site-To-Site OpenVPN connection is desired instead, see one of the